fsimghub/populism-shiny/README.md

 # Interactive Visualisation of Populist Leadership Effects

-This Shiny app visualizes causal estimates of the effects of populist leaders on economic growth and distributional outcomes (e.g., inequality) using the traditional Synthetic Control Method (SCM) and the Augmented Synthetic Control Method (ASCM).
+This Shiny app visualizes causal estimates of the effects of populist leaders on economic growth, distributional outcomes (income inequality), and institutional quality using the traditional Synthetic Control Method (SCM) and the Augmented Synthetic Control Method (ASCM).
 The outcome model employs matrix completion.

 Users can select specific populist episodes, outcomes, and donor pools from three databases (PLE, GDP, or combined).
-For each case, the app displays either:
+For each case, the app displays for the individual **case-level perspective** either:

 1. Observed versus counterfactual outcome trajectories
 2. Estimated treatment effect series